bibanon/tubeup/README.md

         python3 tubeup.py <url>
 7. Each archived video gets it's own Archive.org item.
 Check out what you've uploaded at `http://archive.org/details/@yourusername`.

-## Troubleshooting

-* Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
-We don't want duplicates, do we?

 ## Usage

 ```